 Are Lead Fishing Weights Bad For The Environment?

 Ducks and other waterfowl consume small pieces of lead.
-This use these small hard object to help aid in the digestion of solid plant material such as seeds.
+They tend to eat small hard objects, like seeds, to help aid in the digestion of solid plant material.

 Unfortunately as the lead breaks down, it gets into their bloodstream producing lead poisoning.